wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * Yes, for **revolution**, not because honourable members opposite are revolutionary individually, although some of them may be, but because they are being directed by a revolutionary body outside this Parliament.

+* Without money the Industrial **Revolution** could not have occurred.

+* There is a vast potential for effect upon our economy and upon our whole system if the world economy changes to the extent that it could change if the monetary backing for international trading agreements becomes a gold-backed rouble rather that the British pound, or more recently the American dollar- the backing which has existed since the time of the Industrial **Revolution**.

 * The trouble with ali this planning is that it fails to dovetail trends in various sectors and fails to make provision for the training of efficient planners, so creating a bottleneck in the supply of the sort of people who can understand and apply the knowledge **revolution** about planning and forecasting techniques that has taken place in the rest of the world in the 1960s.

+* Has any request been made to the People's Republic of China concerning the broadcasts beamed to South East Asia, known under the name of  The Voice of Thailand  and  Radio Suara Revolusi Malaya- the Voice of Malayan **Revolution**.

 * If so, has a request been made that these broadcasts cease promoting insurrection and **revolution**, when was the request made and under what circumstances.